robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 The bed was made with crisp sheets.
 A folded towel sat at the end like a promise.
 A small lamp glowed warmly on the bedside table.
 On the pillow was a spare toothbrush in its packet.

 I must have stared at it a bit too long.
 She shrugged dismissively.

 “I keep spares,” she said, making it sound like logistics.
 “People have emergencies.”

 Sarah reached past me to draw the curtains.
 A streetlight vanished.
 She checked the window latch with a click.
 Then, still not looking at me, she said, “If he rings, you don’t answer.
 You stay in here.
 I’ll handle it.”

 I tried to speak.
 Failed.

-“You need sleep,” Sarah said.
+“Sleep.”

+Sarah moved to the door.
 Then, as if it cost her something, she added,

 “This door locks too.
 If you need it to.”